Aadityajoshi151/BMI-Calculator-App/README.md

 [Watch Demo Video Here](https://www.youtube.com/watch?v=4w7KVpC5fMo)

 ## Your Feedback
 Please use the BMI Calculator app and if you come across any bug, if you have any feature suggestion, please open an issue in this repository and I will try to resolve it as soon as possible.
-If you like this project please 🌟 this repository.